 Signs and symptoms of PCOS vary.
 A diagnosis of PCOS is made when you experience at least two of these signs:

 - Irregular periods.
 Infrequent, irregular or prolonged menstrual cycles are the most common sign of PCOS.
 For example, you might have fewer than nine periods a year, more than 35 days between periods and abnormally heavy periods.

 - Excess androgen.
-Elevated levels of male hormone may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.
+Elevated levels of male hormones may result in physical signs, such as excess facial and body hair (hirsutism), and occasionally severe acne and male-pattern baldness.

 - Polycystic ovaries.
 Your ovaries might be enlarged and contain follicles that surround the eggs.
 As a result, the ovaries might fail to function regularly.

 PCOS signs and symptoms are typically more severe if you're obese.

 When to see a doctor

 See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of excess androgen such as worsening hirsutism, acne and male-pattern baldness.

 The exact cause of PCOS isn't known.
 Factors that might play a role include: